Joe Marullo Insurance & Retirement Services

 While your beneficiary choices may seem obvious and rock-solid when you initially make them, time has a way of altering things.
 In a stretch of five or ten years, some significant changes can occur in your life – and they may warrant changes in your beneficiary decisions.

 You might want to review them annually.
-Here’s why: companies frequently change custodians when it comes to retirement plans and insurance policies.
-When a new custodian comes on board, a beneficiary designation can get lost in the paper shuffle.
+Here’s why: companies frequently change custodians regarding retirement plans and insurance policies.
+A beneficiary designation can get lost in the paper shuffle when a new custodian comes on board.
 (It has happened.)
-If you don’t have a designated beneficiary on your 401(k), the assets may go to the “default” beneficiary when you pass away, which might throw a wrench into your estate planning.
+Suppose you don’t have a designated beneficiary on your 401(k).
+In that case, the assets may go to the “default” beneficiary when you pass away, which might throw a wrench into your estate planning.

 How your choices affect your loved ones.